-Substitute Senate Bill No. 277 seeks to enhance fire safety and building code regulations in Connecticut by implementing recommendations from the Department of Administrative Services.
-The bill establishes a working group led by the State Fire Marshal to study the code official career pathway, aiming to make it more accessible and review local fire marshal inspection schedules.
-This group will include members from relevant councils and is required to submit a report by January 1, 2027.
-Additionally, the bill allows the State Fire Marshal to issue official interpretations of the Fire Safety Code and mandates the Department of Public Health to provide annual reports on burn injuries and fatalities.
+Substitute Senate Bill No. 277, also known as Public Act No. 26-110, aims to implement recommendations from the Department of Administrative Services regarding various safety and accessibility codes.
+The bill establishes a working group led by the State Fire Marshal to study the code official career pathway, focusing on making it more accessible.
+This group will include members from the Fire Marshal Training Council and the Joint Council of Connecticut Fire Service Organizations, and is required to submit a report with findings and recommendations by January 1, 2027.
+Additionally, the bill introduces provisions for the State Fire Marshal to issue official interpretations of the Fire Safety Code and mandates the Department of Public Health to report annually on burn injuries and related fatalities.

 Statutes affected: Raised Bill: 29-292a